GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/index.md

  - Deployer must have to select supported operating system and required resources.
  - Enable 'HTTPS' from 'Firewall'
- - Do not enter any IP durning installation of Gluu Server, setup script will automatically collect appropriate IP.
+ - Do not enter any IP during installation of Gluu Server, setup script will automatically gather appropriate IP information.
  - When accessing newly installed Gluu server from browser, update your DNS or hosts file accordingly.

  A video tutorial is also available in [Gluu channel](https://www.youtube.com/watch?v=0RskrQG8km8)